Home Repair Grants And Loans For Your Home Improvement Projects

 PACE Loans For Green Investments

-Homeowners with a significant chunk of equity in their homes can use a cash out refinance to utilize some of that equity to fund home improvement projects.
+Homeowners with a significant chunk of equity in their homes can use a cash-out refinance to utilize some of that equity to fund home improvement projects.
 To qualify, homeowners must have a decent FICO® Score and a clean credit history.
-The process is similar to a purchase mortgage application because a cash out refinance is a new first mortgage on the home.
+The process is similar to a purchase mortgage application because a cash-out refinance creates a new mortgage on the home.

 Weatherization Assistance Programs

-Free weatherization services, including improvements for heating and cooling and electrical systems as well as for energy-inefficient appliances, are offered for low-income households through the Weatherization Assistance Program.
+Free weatherization programs offer financial help with certain types of improvements for heating, cooling and electrical systems, as well as purchasing new appliances with better energy efficiency.
+This type of funding is offered to low-income households through the Weatherization Assistance Program.